Asia

 Getting between cities

-Intercity movement in Lebanon works best when you compare the main corridor between Beirut early and let the strongest mode lead the trip.
+Intercity movement in Lebanon usually works better if you compare the main corridor between Beirut early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Open with the city that gives the cleanest first-night logistics in Lebanon.
 The trip usually improves when Beirut are sequenced by geography instead of by hype.